SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 Now we can start opening the UI by executing the following snippet `(EgContactBookPresenter on: EgContactBook coworkers) open`

-We define a class method to be able to easily re-execute the set up.
+We define a class method to be able to easily re-execute the setup.
 ```
 EgContactBookPresenter class >> coworkersExample
     <example>